 - Most industrial-scale bioenergy has comparable or higher emissions than fossil energy when measured across the short window of time in which we must act on climate change.
 According to the IPCC, burning wood from forests results in 18% more CO2 as well as more methane and nitrous oxide being released into the atmosphere per KWh of energy generated even than coal.

-- A 2021 supplementary analysis by Forest Research for ECF found very serious risks in increasing bioenergy use in the EU – and that “backing away” from bioenergy provided the greatest GHG reductions.
+- A 2021 supplementary analysis by Forest Research found very serious risks in increasing bioenergy use in the EU – and that “backing away” from bioenergy provided the greatest GHG reductions.

 - Most forms of bioenergy from forests are harmful to biodiversity and soil carbon storage, according to the European Commission’s Joint Research Centre.